xenocrat/sfnt2woff/README.md

 ): void
 ```

-Extracts a font from a collection for export using `woff1_export` or `woff2_export`.
+Extracts SFNT data from a TrueType or OpenType font collection.
+After extraction, the data can be exported using `woff1_export` or `woff2_export`.

 #### Parameters

 * _index_

   The zero-based index of the font in a collection imported using `otfc_import`.
+The count of tables in the collection is returned by `get_otfc_info`.

 ### `woff1_export`